About using DirectQuery in Power BI

 Date_dim, that each return all the columns on the respective table, even though only four columns are actually referenced by the visual.
-These queries in the subselects (they're shaded) are exactly the result of the queries defined in Query editor.
-Use of subselects in this manner has not been found to impact performance, for the data sources so far supported for DirectQuery.
-Data sources like SQL Server simply optimize away the references to the other columns.
+These queries in the subselects that are shaded are exactly the result of the queries defined in Query Editor.
+Use of subselects in this manner hasn't been found to impact performance for the data sources so far supported for DirectQuery.
+Data sources like SQL Server optimize away the references to the other columns.

 Power BI employs this pattern because the SQL query used can be provided directly by the analyst.
 It's used "as provided", without an attempt to rewrite it.

 This article describes aspects of DirectQuery that are common across all data sources.
 There are certain details that are specific to individual sources.
 See the following articles covering specific sources: